MauricioRibeiroA/personal-project/README.md

 # how to solve the problem between pics and borders 10 - 8'

 #ALT attribute means ALTernative and its very useful for blind people and people with low speed internet

+#How to run script inside <div> without div id="content"?

+#How can I go back to the homepage without starting the js everytime?